andycranston/serialterm/README.md

 # serialterm
-A (very) simple serial terminal written in Python to be run form the command prompt
+A (very) simple serial terminal written in Python to be run from the command prompt